This gift guide will keep the Foodies on your list HAPPY and HUNGRY! There are gifts for any budget, and the list includes 2 homemade and 2 under $20!

 Homemade Finishing Salts: Back 10+ years ago, I made some really great Finishing Salts for family and friends.
 I made Matcha Salt and Citrus and Fennel Salt.
 I could literally put that on EVERYTHING!
 This is a really inexpensive and fun homemade gift to make!
 I put them in cute ceramic jars with lids from Old Time Pottery and wrapped with a festive ribbon.
 They still use them today!

-- No Six Depot: They are a small-batch coffee roastery, café, art gallery & event space in the oldest train station in the Berkshires of Massachusetts.
+No Six Depot: A small-batch coffee roastery, café, art gallery & event space in the oldest train station in the Berkshires of Massachusetts.
 They import tea and coffee from around the world and do all their own roasting.
-They have fantastic gifts such as coffee, teas, and salts, with gorgeous gold-foil stamped boxes and letter-press cards!
+They have fantastic gifts such as coffee, teas, and salts, with gorgeous gold-foil stamped boxes and letter-press cards.

-- Local butcher Certificate: If you’re local to the Berkshires of Massachusetts, my friend Jeremy Stanton has a fantastic shop named the Meat Market.
-They are a locally-sourced, nose-to-tail butcher shop, serve lunch and have dinner events, as well as have an amazing catering company, Fire Roasted Catering.
-Finding a local butcher shop allows you to know where your meat is coming from, and ensures quality cuts, as well as cuts you may not find otherwise.
-Ask a local chef or farmer for a butcher recommendation if you aren’t familiar with one.
+Local Butcher or Farm Certificate: Finding a local farm or nose-to-tail butcher shop allows you to know where your meat is coming from, and ensures quality cuts, as well as cuts you may not find otherwise.
+Ask a local chef or farmer for a butcher recommendation near you.
 You could also visit Eat Wild and locate great resources in your own state!